Jainishk-coder/mnist-digit-classification-cnn-rnn/README.md

 - Uses CNN for feature extraction from images
 - Uses RNN (LSTM/GRU) for sequence-based learning
 - Trained and evaluated on MNIST dataset
-- Achieves high accuracy in digit classification
+- Achieves 95%+ accuracy in digit classification

 ## Tech Stack
 - Python